 Once your landing pages contain professionally-written, targeted sales copy, there’s one more step to ensure success.
 Your traffic source needs to be highly targeted as well.

 It’s easy to manipulate people into clicking on PPC ads.
-However, that tactic will only decrease your landing page conversions.
+However, that tactic will only decrease your landing page conversion rates.

 Your PPC ads create an expectation for what the content will be your landing page.
 When people click on your advertisement, they expect the target page to be relevant to the ad.
 If the content doesn’t deliver on the promise in your ad, or if the content was hyped up in the ad, your visitors will bounce.